The Best Bay Area Apple Picking Orchards

 Online: appleadayranch.com

 Chileno Valley Ranch: Chileno Valley Ranch starts its U-pick season on Sept.
-4, available Sun. only from 9 a.m. to 1 p.m. through Oct.
-Time slots are available every hour and admission is $10 per family if pre-booked online or $12 per family if you do not pre-book.
+3, available Sun. only from 9 a.m. to 1 p.m. through Oct.
+Time slots are available every hour and admission is $10 per family if pre-booked online.
 Check the website and Facebook as spots fill up quickly.
 Apples are $2 per pound and you can expect to find varieties such as Orin, Pinova, Candy Crisp, and Jonagold.
-Beyond apple picking, you can also shop for for free-range eggs, honey, and baked goods.
+Beyond apple picking, you can also shop for free-range eggs, honey, and baked goods.

 5105 Chileno Valley Rd.